 Wi-Fi went from being part of workplaces to a necessity in your homes.
-Internet has become integrated with all of our lives so much that we can’t go 15 mins without surfing the web.
+The Internet has become integrated with our lives so much that we can’t go 15 mins without surfing the web.

-Well I really don’t care if someone is using my WIFI?
+Well, I don’t care if someone is using my WIFI.

-Don’t worry though.
-Here is a list of ways on securing your home WIFI from outsiders.
+Don’t worry, though.
+Here is a list of ways to secure your home WIFI from outsiders.
 Plus you don’t need to have a lot of technical knowledge.
 If you’re a daily internet user, you will be able to do these things.

 Change the name of your WIFI

 The first thing you should do when you get a router for your house, change the name of the WIFI network which is also known as the SSID (Service Set Identifier).
 Changing your WIFI’s default name makes it harder for malicious attackers to know the type of router you are using.

 If a cybercriminal gets ahold of the name of the router and the manufacturer, by some simple google searches they will know the vulnerabilities of the router.
 Here are some suggestions for names for your home WIFI network: